 Do you know a great copy editor?
 You can encourage their work by nominating someone (or yourself!) for ACES’ annual Robinson Prize.
-The prize honors one copy editor whose work demonstrates exceptional effectiveness.
-In addition to national recognition, the winner receives $3,000 and a plaque to hang where the boss can see it.
+The prize honors a "copy editor of the year" whose work exemplifies the values that ACES promotes.
+In addition to national recognition, the winner receives $2,000 and a spiffy crystal trophy.

 The prize is named for Pam Robinson, a founder and past president of ACES.
 One of Pam’s goals was to make copy editors more visible in the workplace and to encourage them to take a constructive role in the publishing process.